department-of-veterans-affairs/va.gov-team/products/caregivers/research/2023-04-Facilities and Overall Usability Research/research-plan.md

 1. Discover if the facility updates are clear and easy for participants to understand
 2. Determine if the facility updates are accessible and the usability to search and select a facility
 3. Discover what is easy or difficult to complete on the form and why
-4. Obtain a qualitative baseline to understand the form overall, how this study compares to past research findings and future design iterations
+4. Obtain an understanding of the usability of the form overall, how tasks from this study compares to past research findings and future design iterations

 ### Outcome
 This research will test the updates to the VA Facility question content, page flow and search functionality to make sure they are understandable and accessible.
-Secondly, this research will provide a qualitative baseline of the overall usability of this application by both Veterans and Caregivers.
+Secondly, this research will provide a qualitative understanding of the overall usability of this application by both Veterans and Caregivers.
 We will use the findings from this study combined with key insights from previous studies to guide and compare future design iterations.

 ### Research questions

 **Discover if the facility updates are clear and easy for participants to understand**